SicroAtGit/RegEx-Engine/CONTRIBUTING.md

-# How To Contribute
+# How to Contribute

-- Questions/ideas about the module => Create a discussion
+- Questions/ideas about the module &#x21D2; [Create a Discussion]

-- Report bug or suggest specific improvement/feature => Create an issue
+- Report bug or suggest specific improvement/feature &#x21D2; [Create an Issue]

-- Submit changes => Create a pull request
+- Submit changes &#x21D2; Create a pull request

-## Rules For Contributions
+## Rules for Contributions

-- Contributor agrees that the contribution will be made available under the project license if no other license is specified.
+- Contributors agrees that their contribution will be made available under the project license if no other license is specified.

-- Before developing big improvements/features, it is advisable to discuss this change in an issue beforehand.
-This way you don't risk wasting a lot of your time if the pull request ends up being rejected and not integrated.
-In addition, it can then be communicated in the issue who is working on the issue to prevent duplication of work.
+- Before developing big improvements/features, it's advisable to discuss the proposed changes in an Issue beforehand.
+This way, you won't risk wasting a lot of your precious time if the pull request ends up being rejected and not integrated into the repository.
+Furthermore, announcing via Issues who's working on which feature (or planning to do so) prevents duplication of efforts.

-- For a pull request, a feature branch should be created from the `main` branch and the `main` branch should also be the target.
+- For a pull request, a feature branch should be created from the `main` branch, and the pull request should target the `main` branch.

-## Rules For Commits
+## Commits Guidelines

 - Subject line and text should be separated by a blank line.